Descendants 2: Plot

-Mal struggles with her new celebrity life as the girlfriend of King Ben, putting a spell on her hair making it blonde, and uncomfortably maintaining a princess-like personality.
+Mal struggles with her new celebrity life as the girlfriend of King Ben, putting a spell on her hair making it blonde, and having to maintain an uncomfortable princess-like personality everywhere she goes.
 She confides her issues in her friends Evie, Carlos, and Jay, but they are content with their new lives in Auradon.

 Evie scolds Mal for relying on her mother's spell book to solve her issues.
 Carlos, wishing to ask Jane to the upcoming Cotillion dance, turns to Mal for help.
-Mal gives him a sweet that will make him speak the truth, but his dog, Dude, eats it, magically speaking the blunt truth in English.
+She gives him a sweet that will make him speak the truth, but his dog, Dude, eats it, magically speaking the blunt truth in English.

 Ben eventually discovers Mal's reliance on magic, and she comes clean about her insecurities, causing a falling-out.
 Mal returns to the Isle of the Lost, now ruled by her former rival Uma, Ursula's daughter, along with Harry and Gil, the sons of Captain Hook and Gaston.
-Mal visits hairstylist Dizzy Tremaine, Drizella's daughter, who restores her signature purple hair.
+Mal visits hairstylist Dizzy Tremaine, Drizella's daughter, who restores her signature purple hair and adds some bangs.
 Harry learns of Mal's return and informs Uma.

-Ben, Evie, Jay, and Carlos learn of Mal's departure and sneak onto the Isle to find her, but Gil recognizes them.
+Ben, Evie, Jay, and Carlos learn of Mal's departure so sneak onto the Isle to find her, but Gil recognizes them.
 Ben confronts Mal, who rejects his feelings for both his sake and Auradon's.
-Ben leaves dejected, only to be captured by Uma.
+He leaves dejected, only to be captured by Uma.
 Mal and Uma arm wrestle for Ben and Fairy Godmother's wand, which Uma wins.
 Uma then orders Mal and her friends to retrieve the Fairy Godmother's wand in exchange for Ben's safe return.

 Carlos and Jay return to Auradon Prep, where they create a replica of the wand using a 3D printer.
-They are caught by Lonnie, Mulan's daughter, who blackmails them into letting her come, having previously been rejected from Jay's sports team based on her gender.
+They are caught by Lonnie, Mulan's daughter, who blackmails them into letting her come, having previously been rejected by Jay's sports team based on her gender.

 Uma tells Ben of her bitterness that she and the others were not chosen to go to Auradon.
-Ben takes this into account and invites her to Auradon, but Uma instead plots to make her own way there.
+He takes this into account and invites her to Auradon, but she instead plots to make her own way there.
 Mal's group returns, handing over the fake wand in exchange for Ben, but Uma discovers the forgery.

 The group flee back to Auradon, but Mal and Ben's relationship is still rocky.
-The villains' children come to terms that they cannot run from their pasts and agree to be honest with themselves and each other.
+The villains' children come to terms with the fact that they cannot run from their pasts and agree to be honest with themselves and each other.
 Carlos confesses to Jane but struggles, while Jay appoints Lonnie as the captain of his team.